Every Type of Firewall, Explained

 Imagine a wall of fire.
 Nothing can survive passing through the roaring flames unless it is appropriately protected against the incredible heat.
 A wall of fire is an effective defense tool — though it isn’t exactly practical in the real world.

 In the digital world, firewalls work just like a real wall of fire: They keep out anything that isn’t expressly allowed to pass through.
 A firewall is an essential component of any digital security strategy, but there are different types of firewalls for you to choose from.
-Here is a quick guide to different firewalls, so you can make the right choice for your digital defenses.
+Here is a quick guide to different firewalls, so you can make the right choice for your online security.

 Packet-filtering Firewall